StefanPavlovic94/WeatherSolution/README.md

 ----------------------------------------

 2. Configure ApplicationConfiguration class:
+  Paste connection string:
-  -Paste connection string in Aplication configuration class in function Initialize(){connectionString = "your connection string";
+    -in Aplication configuration class in function Initialize(){connectionString = "your connection string";
-  -Paste your Email/Password combination that will App use for sending confirmation emails.
+  Paste your Email/Password combination
+    -app will use this email service for sending confirmation emails.

 ----------------------------------------------------- Informations ------------------------------------------------------------